Netflix-Skunkworks/WSPerfLab/README.md

 # Test Implementations

-Information about test cases and implementation requirements can be found in the <a href="WSPerfLab/tree/master/ws-impls">ws-impls README</a>.
+Information about test cases and implementation requirements can be found in the [ws-impls README](ws-impls)</a>.

 # Statistics and Report